stridecolossus/jove-blog/blog/part-2-triangle/devices.md

 Where:

-- The _family_ is a queue family selected from the parent physical device.
+- The _family_ is one of the queue families specified by the parent physical device.

-- The _priorities_ is a list of percentile values that specifies the required number of queues in the family and their relative priorities.
+- The _priorities_ is a list of percentile values that specify the required number of queues in the family and their relative priorities.

-- A `Percentile` is a custom numeric type for a percentile represented as a 0..1 floating-point value.
+- A `Percentile` is a custom numeric type for a percentile represented as a `0..1` floating-point value.

 The `build` method populates the descriptor for the logical device: